Zenika/labs-tooling/ci-cd-platform-deployment/README.md

 # CI/CD Platform Deployment

-As people start new projects, they usually waste precious time deploying and configuring a CI/CD pipeline from scratch.
+As teams start new projects, they usually waste precious time deploying and configuring a CI/CD pipeline from scratch.
 At Zenika Labs, our goal is to deliver proofs of concept or minimum viable products as efficiently as possible, without compromising on quality.

+Our teams usually work on short-lived (from a few minutes to a few hours) *feature branches*, with a strong focus on technical/functional exploration and quick iterations with the Product Owner.
+We expect our infrastructure to be able to deploy a new version of the product in a few minutes, but also to dynamically deploy an instance for each active feature branch on each Git push.
+These production-like instances, accessible from anywhere (web) and at any time, are targeted by automated end-to-end tests, used by the Product Owner to try new features, and sometimes showed to the end users to validate or invalidate new concepts and ideas.

+We work on a large range of technical stacks and on very diverse products, from static websites to complex event-driven microservices architectures.
+We need to deploy both stateless and stateful workloads, some very light such as Node.js backends, others more compute or data-intensive such as Kafka clusters.
+Build processes also vary from trivial to very complex in the case of large microservice architectures in a monorepo.

+In any case, our job is not to build or maintain infrastructures, but rather to deliver software.
+This is why we want to reuse most of our tooling across projects and need language, architecture and size-agnostic services.
+Moreover, the price of most managed services for CI/CD are so low compared to a developer daily cost that there is no actual reason for us not to use them extensively and focus our precious time on more useful work.

-This guide describes how to setup, in probably less than an hour, the *feature branch* workflow we use everyday to build, test and deploy our applications.
-It uses Google's managed Kubernetes (GKE) as well as CircleCI, Traefik and other Google Cloud services.
+This guide describes how to set up, in probably *less than an hour*, the infrastructure supporting the development workflow we use every day to build, test and deploy our projects.
+For all the reasons listed above and after a lot of investigation, we settled on Google's managed Kubernetes (GKE) as well as CircleCI, Traefik and other Google Cloud services.

 **What is Kubernetes?**
 > Kubernetes, also known as k8s, is an open-source system for automating deployment, scaling, and management of containerized applications.
 In the past years, Kubernetes has become the de-facto industrial standard to deploy containers on-premise or in the cloud.

+We use a shared, autoscaling Kubernetes cluster as an all-purpose (and now quite standard) deployment target.
+Each of our projects has its own namespace, with resources quotas et closed network boundaries.

-If you have never used Kubernetes before, this guide will probably feel a bit too hard.
+If you have never used Kubernetes before, this guide will probably feel a bit too hard to follow.
 You may start by [reading a bit about Kubernetes](https://kubernetes.io/docs/concepts/overview/) first.

 **What is CircleCI?**
 > CircleCI is a cloud-native continuous integration and continuous delivery (CI/CD) platform.
 It integrates with GitHub and Bitbucket and runs a configured pipeline on each commit.
 Think Jenkins multibranch pipelines on steroids, in the cloud, and fully managed for you.

+We chose CircleCI as a managed, modern and reliable alternative to Jenkins and prefer it over TravisCI or GitHub Actions for its best-in-class performance and ability to configure and run workflows on large polyglot monorepos requiring advanced caching mechanisms.

 If you have never used CircleCI before, welcome aboard and enjoy the [free plan](https://circleci.com/pricing/)!